LForcher/kit_d-fine_sports-analytics/README.md

 # sports analytics

+Code package used for the investigation in “Prediction of defensive success in elite soccer using machine learning - Tactical analysis of defensive play using tracking data and explainable AI”
-Project to develop advanced models based on DFL position and event data for tactical insights
+A project to develop advanced models based on DFL positional tracking data for tactical insights) Project to develop advanced models based on DFL position and event data for tactical insights

 # Configure project
 1. Create virtualenv venv from requirements.txt